ElenaMikhaleva/QA_Phonebook/docs/STD.md

 API-LOG-FRM-N-001	API call with invalid Content-Type header
 API-LOG-FRM-N-002	API call with malformed JSON body

+## Get All Contacts API

+### API-TS12	Get All Contacts - Positive
+API-CON-ALL-P-001	Get all contacts when user has no contacts API-CON-ALL-P-002	Get all contacts when user has contacts
+### API-TS13	Get Contacts with invalid token - Negative
+API-CON-ALL-N-001	Get all contacts without authentification API-CON-ALL-N-002	Get all contacts with invalid token

-# Detailed Test Cases (Registration API)
+# Detailed Test Cases
-all data is example, actual data is generated
+All data is example, actual data is generated

 ## API-TS1	Register with valid Email - Positive